Patching & the DMX Map

 The DMX Map is where fixtures are added to a project, patched to a Connection, and managed.

 The center shows a scrollable list of all Connections, the address space available, and the fixtures patched within.
-A mini-map of the current Connection is on the right side for easy navigation, and to quickly find open address space.
+An interactive mini-map of all Connections is on the right side for easy navigation, and a quick way to find open address space.
+The DMX Map can be zoomed out by pinching the map, or using the zoom buttons above the mini-map.

 The DMX Map is found on the Setup Screen